navigatr-app/moodle-local_navigatr/README.md

 ## Installation

+1. You will first need a Navigatr provider account.
+If you don't have an account, you can sign up for a free trial at [https://stag.navigatr.app/register/plan/launch](https://stag.navigatr.app/register/plan/launch)
-1. Copy the plugin files to `local/navigatr/` in your Moodle installation.
+2. Copy the plugin files to `local/navigatr/` in your Moodle installation.
 The following files and folders are optional and can be omitted:
    - `/scripts` (development automation)
    - `/tests` (test files)
    - `/images` (documentation screenshots)